OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-fabric/service-fabric-report-health.md

     // TODO: handle exception.
 Code omitted for snippet brevity.
     // Possible exceptions: FabricException with error codes
-    // FabricHealthStaleReport (non-retryable, hello report is already queued on hello health client),
+    // FabricHealthStaleReport (non-retryable, the report is already queued on the health client),
-    // FabricHealthMaxReportsReached (retryable; user should retry with exponential delay until hello report is accepted).
+    // FabricHealthMaxReportsReached (retryable; user should retry with exponential delay until the report is accepted).
     Client.HealthManager.ReportHealth(deployedServicePackageHealthReport);
 }
 ```